Surveillance

 • What we look into: income and employment verification, undisclosed side work or business activity, and asset or property leads.

-• Also useful for: cohabitation evidence in support disputes, cash-income vs. lifestyle mismatches, and tracing business interests - including shell companies, undisclosed partnerships, and property held through LLCs or trusts.
+• Also useful for: cohabitation evidence in support cases, cash-income vs. lifestyle mismatches, and tracing business interests - including shell companies, undisclosed partnerships, and property held through LLCs or trusts.

 • Evidence focus: we tie support arguments to verifiable income, residence, and spending patterns - not estimates or hearsay.